 - Flexible Spending Account (FSA) Program

-- Commuter Savings Program (CSP)
+- → Commuter Savings Program (CSP)

-- Paid Maternity/Paternity Benefit
+- Paid Paternal Leave Benefit

-- Employee Assistance Programs
+- → Employee Assistance Programs

 - Adoption Benefit Program

-Opting Out of Coverage (full-time employees only)
+Opting-Out of Coverage (full-time employees only)

-In accordance with Public Act 92-0600, full-time employees may elect to opt out of the health coverage during the Initial Enrollment Period, the annual Benefit Choice Period or upon experiencing a qualifying change in status.
-The election to opt out of the health coverage includes, and will terminate, all employee and dependent health, dental, vision and prescription coverage.
-The employee will be enrolled in the Program with Basic Life coverage only, and will remain eligible to elect Optional Life coverage.
+In accordance with Public Act 92-0600, full-time employees may elect to opt-out of the health coverage during the Initial Enrollment Period, the annual Benefit Choice Period or upon experiencing a qualifying change in status.
+The election to opt-out of the health coverage includes, and will terminate, all employee and dependent health, vision, prescription, and dental coverage.
+Dental only coverage is available; however, must elect the coverage.
+The employee will be enrolled in the Program with Basic Life coverage, and will remain eligible to elect Optional Life coverage.